Competition Rules

 - By submitting, the applicant confirms they have the authority to grant WGIN the right to use the materials for competition-related purposes without infringing third-party rights.

 - Participants grant WGIN the right to use submitted materials for judging, promotion, publication, and advocacy.
-Commercial use requires the copyright holder’s consent.
+Commercial use (for profit) requires the copyright holder’s consent.

-- Materials may be presented globally at conferences, in media, seminars, website, and on social platforms.
+- Materials may be presented globally at conferences, in media, seminars, WGIN publications, website, and on social media platforms.

 VIII.
 JURY AND EVALUATION

 - Jury members will be announced on WGIN’s website.
-They may seek opinions from other experts if needed.
+The jury may seek additional information and opinions from other experts if needed.

 - Nominations will be evaluated based on category-specific criteria.

-- Winners and honorable mentions will be announced at the World Green Infrastructure Congress.
+- Winners and honourable mentions will be announced at the World Green Infrastructure Congress.
 Results will be published on WGIN’s website and social media within two weeks following the announcement.

 - Minimum Entry Requirement: Categories with fewer than five entries or those not meeting "world-class" standards may have no award granted.